thib1984/ytdlmusic/README.md

 ## upgrade

-`` ytdlmusic --update`` to upgrade ytdlmusic since 0.5 version
+`` ytdlmusic --update`` to upgrade ytdlmusic

-`` ytdlmusic update`` to upgrade ytdlmusic from 0.4.2 to 0.4.5 version

 `` ytdlmusic --full-update`` to upgrade ytdlmusic, youtube-dl and youtube-search-python since 0.5 version

-`` ytdlmusic full-update`` to upgrade ytdlmusic, youtube-dl and youtube-search-python from 0.4.2 to 0.4.5 version

-``pip3 install --upgrade ytdlmusic #or with pip if pip3 does not exist``
+``pip3 install --upgrade ytdlmusic #or with pip if pip3 does not exist`` to upgrade ytdlmusic with pip

-``pip3 install -ytdlmusic:x.x.x #to downgrade the app``
+``pip3 install -ytdlmusic:x.x.x #to downgrade the app`` to downgrade ytdlmusic with pip
 ## use

 ``ytdlmusic "the beatles" "let it be"``